kyma-project/kyma/docs/getting-started/04-expose-microservice.md

 6. In the API Rule's details view that opens up automatically, check if the API Rule status is `OK`.
 See if you can access the Service by selecting the HTTPS link under **Host** and adding the `/orders` endpoint at the end of the link.

-**NOTE:** For the whole list of endpoints available in the service, see its [OpenAPI specification](./assets/orders-service-openapi.yaml).
+> **NOTE:** For the whole list of endpoints available in the service, see its [OpenAPI specification](./assets/orders-service-openapi.yaml).

 </details>
 </div>

 ### Call and test the microservice

+Follow these steps:

 > **CAUTION:** If you have a Minikube cluster, you must first add the IP address of the exposed k8s Service to the `hosts` file on your machine:
 >